pauliduplooy/example-repo/README.md

-# example-repo
-OOP - Synthesis Practical Task
+# OOP - Synthesis Practical Task
 Inventory management system for a Nike warehouse.

 This program allows store managers to: